coder-xiaomo/vite-plugin-cesium-next/README.md

 ## Usage

-add this plugin to `vite.config.js`
+add this plugin to `vite.config.ts`

 ```js
 import { defineConfig } from 'vite';